ccano/DevNet/README.md

 DevNet
 ======

-The DevNet project on github stores the PacBio® DevNet website pages.
-The website lives at:
+The DevNet project on github stores the PacBio® DevNet website.
+To visit the site, go to:

 http://pacificbiosciences.github.com/DevNet/

-There you'll have convenient links to all of the content.
+There you'll find convenient links to all of the content.